Puff pastry cheese straws

 The reason you need five ingredients is because we use 3 different cheeses.
 Promise your cheese pastry straws will taste different from others alike.

-Try to get the best ingredients you can so you will end up with the best-tasting pastry.
-Especially, when it comes to the ready-made puff pastry.
+Try to get the best ingredients you can to end up with the best-tasting pastry, especially for the ready-made puff pastry.
 Because I find different brands of pastry will have different quality of taste.

-If you already have a certain brand that you like, stick to it and just use that one.
+If you already have a certain brand you like, stick to it and use it.

 This applies to the cheeses.
 If possible, get the best cheeses you can.